We are so grateful to all the survivors who have reached out to us recently. You continue to inspire and motivate this project.

 2ND ANNUAL “Stand Up for Natasha’s Justice Project” COMEDY SHOW A RESOUNDING SUCESS!

 Pete and Brooke Bergen, Natasha’s Justice Project Team Washington DC, produced another outstanding night of comedy on Saturday, October 26th at the Kay Spiritual Center on the campus of American University.
 Hosted by Chinese Menu Comedy and AU in Motion, the show featured a Bollywood dance performance by AU in Motion along with comedians Jessica Brodkin, Pete Bergen and headliner Danny Rouhier.
-The event raised just over $3,000, along with raising awareness of the backlog of unprocessed rape kits and the work Natasha’s Justice Project is doing to eliminate it through education, advocacy and funding.
+The event raised Comedy Group Photo 2013just over $3,000, along with raising awareness of the backlog of unprocessed rape kits and the work Natasha’s Justice Project is doing to eliminate it through education, advocacy and funding.
 A special thank you goes out to our sponsors: Blue 44 Restaurant, Firelake Grill, Federal Lounge and Shenanigan’s Irish Pub.
 Natasha and Pete were interviewed by several local radio and TV news programs.
 Check out WAMU’s radio host Lauren Landau interview with Natasha Alexenko and Pete Bergen: WMAU Radio Interview

 SERVICE WITH A PURPOSE!